wp-plugins/rj-quickcharts/README.txt

 3. Bar Chart

 == Changelog ==

+= 0.5.6 =
+* Bug fix with shortcode adding p tags because of wpautop
+* Bug fix with chart title's bottom margin being too much when legends are turned off

 = 0.5.5 =
 * Bug fix in the way the legends and tooltips are handled